bartlomiejwyszecki/Quotations_app/README.md

-# BestQuotes
+# Quotations app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

 ## Description

-Simple angular application, based on observables, where user have to choose correct form of a word.
+Simple angular application, where user can browse and rate quotes.

 ## Installation